-THIS CONTRACT DOCUMENT, dated July 1, 1996, is by and between Pacific Maritime Association (hereinafter called "the Association"), on behalf of its members (hereinafter designated as "the Employers" or the "individual employer"), and the International Longshoremen's and Warehousemen's Union (hereinafter designated as "the Union"), on behalf of itself and each and all of its clerks' locals in California, Oregon and Washington (hereinafter designated as "clerks' locals") and all employees performing work under the scope, terms and conditions of this Contract Document.
+THIS CONTRACT DOCUMENT, dated July 1, 2008, is by and between Pacific Maritime Association (hereinafter called "the Association"), on behalf of its members (hereinafter designated as "the Employers" or the "individual employer"), and the International Longshore and Warehouse Union (hereinafter designated as "the Union"), on behalf of itself and each and all of its clerks' locals in California, Oregon and Washington (hereinafter designated as "clerks' locals") and all employees performing work under the scope, terms and conditions of this Contract Document.
 This Contract Document is a part of the ILWU-PMA Pacific Coast Longshore and Clerks' Agreement.

-The parties hereto are the International of the International Longshoremen's and Warehousemen's Union and the coastwise Pacific Maritime Association.
-All property rights in and to the Agreement, including this Contract Document for Clerks and Related Classifications, are entirely and exclusively vested in the Pacific Maritime Association and the International Longshoremen's and Warehousemen's Union respectively, and their respective members.
-In the case of the International Longshoremen's and Warehousemen's Union, a majority of the members of both the individual and combined locals covered by the Agreement shall be necessary to designate any successor organization holding property rights and all benefits of the Agreement, and if an election is necessary to determine a majority of both individual and combined locals in order to establish the possessors of all rights and benefits under this Agreement, such election shall be conducted under the auspices and the supervision of the Coast Arbitrator provided for in Section 17, provided that such designation or election is not in conflict with any paramount authority or lawful or statutory requirements.
+The parties hereto are the International of the International Longshore and Warehouse Union and the coastwise Pacific Maritime Association.
+All property rights in and to the Agreement, including this Contract Document for Clerks and Related Classifications, are entirely and exclusively vested in the Pacific Maritime Association and the International Longshore and Warehouse Union respectively, and their respective members.
+In the case of the International Longshore and Warehouse Union, a majority of the members of both the individual and combined locals covered by the Agreement shall be necessary to designate any successor organization holding property rights and all benefits of the Agreement, and if an election is necessary to determine a majority of both individual and combined locals in order to establish the possessors of all rights and benefits under this Agreement, such election shall be conducted under the auspices and the supervision of the Coast Arbitrator provided for in Section 17, provided that such designation or election is not in conflict with any paramount authority or lawful or statutory requirements.